technicat/TootSDK/FORK.md

 - Add `InstanceV2` (and `getInstanceV2`)
 - Rename `Instance` to `InstanceV1`
 ` Define `Instance` as a protocol featuring the commonality between `InstanceV1` and `InstanceV2`

+## Notifications

+- `TootClient.getNotifications()` takes an optional with `include_types` parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying `types` (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).
+- Added Mitra notification types

 ## Post